 What are the challenges of living in large urban areas?

-The cause of most problems city dwellers face is either direct or indirect consequence of high population density.
+The cause of most problems city dwellers face is either a direct or indirect consequence of high population density.
 A good example is traffic congestion.
-During peak commute times most cities grind to a halt as most people nowadays choose personal car as a means of getting from A to B. No amount of urban planning can solve that.
+During peak commute times, most cities grind to a halt as the majority of people nowadays choose personal car as a means of getting from A to B. No amount of urban planning can solve that.
 Another issue stemming from the sheer number of people living in cities is crime.
-The police is simply unable to performs its duties given the scale and size of their precinct.
+The police is simply unable to perform its duties, given the scale and size of their precinct.
 Finally, even though humans are social animals, many would rather live in a more private fashion, which is rather tricky in a big city as you are always surrounded by people, either literally or figuratively.

 Some people say that cities are becoming increasingly expensive to live in.
 Do you agree?

 While it might not be true for every city in existence, the general trend appears to be that way.
-As cities grow increasingly popular with professionals its real estate price goes higher.
-This is further exacerbate by gentrification of the more prestigious district, driving the costs further up.
+As cities grow increasingly popular with well-paid professionals, real estate prices there go higher.
+This is further exacerbated by gentrification of the more prestigious district, driving the costs further up.
 However, even though property prices are high indeed, the opposite could be said about consumer goods.
 Anything from groceries to electronics tends to be cheaper due to higher sales volume and ease of logistics.
 It is much cheaper to get things delivered to a larger shop in bulk rather than to a remote village in lower quantity.
-This naturally benefits the consumer who ends up paying less.
+This naturally benefits the consumer, who ends up paying less.
 Therefore, while some aspects of life in the city have higher price tag, others might be more affordable.

 Do you believe that urbanization is beneficial or harmful to society as a whole?
 Why?